belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/107-cloud-init.md

 ```

 Validate `user-data` using the command below.
+At this time the lab has not generated the `user-data`  file .

 You can test this if you have a `user-data` file handy.
 The `user-data` will be shared in later steps

 ```